tomov/context-learning/neural/README.txt

 Model 21 tried to capture motor stuff with a pmod = 1 if subject pressed sick, 0 otherwise

 Models 22, 23, 24 are for Momchil's own entertainment

+Model 28 is wrong; it has main effect @ trial onset (same as 29) + const @ trial onset; can't have two at the same onset

+Model 30 is wrong; it has value pmods @ trial onset (same as 31) but with the const regressor => can't have two at same onset

+Model 32 is wrong; it is value pmods @ trial onset + prediction error pmod @ outcome onset (same as 33) but with the const regressor => can't have two at same onset

+Model 34 is wrong; M1 (irrelevant) value pmod @ trial onset + PE pmod for M1 only @ outcome onset (same as 37) w the const regressor => can't have two at same onset

+Model 35 is wrong; M2 (modulatory) value pmod @ trial onset + PE pmod for M2 only @ outcome onset (same as 38) w the const regressor => can't have two at same onset

+Model 36 is wrong; M3 (additive) value pmod @ trial onset + PE pmod for M3 only @ outcome onset (same as 39) w the const regressor => can't have two at same onset